KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >
 >The _app.component.spec.ts_ file is for writing tests, which is outside the scope of our sessions.
 >
->Angular CLI generates 4 files for a component, but we only need 1 file, the _app.component.ts_ file.
+>While Angular CLI generates 4 files for a component, only 1 file, the _component.ts_ file, is required by the compiler.

 >[!EXTRACREDIT]
 >Read more about Angular components - [https://angular.io/guide/component-overview](https://angular.io/guide/component-overview)